sam596/WCA-Stats/bestaveragewithoutsubxsingle/sub9.md

 ## Fastest 3x3 Average without a Sub-X Single

-*Last updated using WCA Developer Export from Sun Nov 18 at 0708UTC*
+*Last updated using WCA Developer Export from Mon Nov 19 at 2014UTC*

 *The [World Cube Association](https://www.worldcubeassociation.org) is the source and owner of this information.
 This published information is not actual information, the actual information can be found [here](https://www.worldcubeassociation.org/results).*